epontoni/superheros/readme.md

 # 🦸‍♂️Superheros app
 Find your favorite superheroes and form an invincible league.
 The league can only contain a maximum of six superheroes.
-Three of good orientation and three of bad orientation.
+Three of good orientation (blues) and three of bad orientation (reds).

 Restrictions:
 You must be logged in to use the app, the credentials are: